arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Tuesday 09/17/2019 22:31 (UTC)`.
+The last change was detected on `Wednesday 09/18/2019 04:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code